Get insider access

 Transmitter Required Yes

-These headphones aren't very portable, which is normal for gaming headphones.
-Unfortunately, although they don't weigh too much, they have a bulky design that can't fold or swivel to reduce their footprint.
+These headphones aren't very portable, which is normal for gaming headphones, especially over-ears.
+Unfortunately, although they don't weigh too much, they have a bulky design and can't fold or swivel to reduce their footprint.
 You also need to bring their wireless USB dongle with you to use them.

 0